CruxConnect/crux-docs/_discovery/get_discovery_suppliers.md

 description
 : (string) Summary, provided by the supplier, of what the supplier offers.
 The length is unconstrained.

-status
-: (string) State of the connection.
-Choices are “CONFIRMATION WAITING” or “ACTIVE”.
-(Any other statuses would cause the supplier to not be listed as a connection.)

-connection_date
-: (string) Date when the connection was created.
-Formatted as UTC following ISO-8601.

 fulfillment_percentage
 : (float) Percentage of SKUs ordered from the supplier through Crux that the supplier has delivered.
 At a minimum, the fulfillment_percentage will be calculated to at least two decimal places.

 number_of_skus
 : (int) Number of SKUs that the supplier has made visible in the Discovery Catalog.

-pagination
-: (object) The Pagination object parameter includes the total_count, start, and limit for your Search.

 shipping_origin_country_name
 : (string) English name of country from which SKUs are shipped.
 The names come from the 'Country name' column of ISO 3166-1 alpha-2 without any change in capitalization.
 (Note: behind the scenes, Crux only identifies a country by its two-character ISO 3166-1 alpha-2 code.
 If there is ever a discrepancy between the country code and the country name, the code takes precedence.)